cap-js/docs/guides/databases-hana.md

-When choosing to use _.hdbmigrationtable_ for an entity with [localized elements](../guides/localized-data#localized-data) or [compositions of aspects](../cds/cdl#managed-compositions), the generated `.texts` and composition child entities are autmatically handled via _.hdbmigrationtable_, too.
+When choosing to use _.hdbmigrationtable_ for an entity with [localized elements](../guides/localized-data#localized-data) or [compositions of aspects](../cds/cdl#managed-compositions), the generated `.texts` and composition child entities are automatically handled via _.hdbmigrationtable_, too.
 If this is not desired, annotate these generated entities with `@cds.persistence.journal: false`.

 ::: tip